Skip to content

 Do infrared heaters cost more to run in winter?

-Infrared heaters do not necessarily cost more to run in winter, as they heat people and surfaces directly rather than relying on warming cold air.
+No. When used correctly, infrared heaters do not necessarily cost more to run in winter because they heat people and surfaces directly rather than warming cold air.

 Are infrared heaters effective in very cold weather?

 Yes.
-Infrared heating performance is not affected by air temperature, making it reliable even during very cold winter conditions.
+Infrared heating performance is not affected by air temperature, making it reliable even in very cold conditions.

 Can infrared heating reduce winter energy bills?

-When used with thermostats and zoning, infrared heating can reduce winter energy bills by preventing unnecessary heating of unused rooms.
+Yes.
+With thermostats and zoning, infrared heating can reduce winter bills by preventing unnecessary heating of unused rooms.

 Is infrared heating suitable for overnight use?